Jumia

-Jumia is a Pan-African technology company that is built around a marketplace, logistics service and payment service.
-The logistics service enables the delivery of packages through a network of local partners while the payment services facilitate the payments of online transactions within Jumia’s ecosystem.
-It has partnered with more than 100,000 active sellers and individuals and is a direct competitor to Konga in Nigeria and Amazon in Egypt.
+Jumia is a marketplace, logistics service and payment service, operating throughout Africa.
+The logistics service enables the delivery of packages through local partners while the payment services facilitate the payments of online transactions.
+It has partnered with more than 100,000 sellers and individuals.

 History

 In 2012, Jeremy Hodara and Sacha Poignonnec, ex-McKinsey consultants, founded Jumia along with Tunde Kehinde and Raphael Kofi Afaedor.